Introduction to the scientific study of human behavior.

 The systematic analysis of interpersonal relationships is used to teach the skills and attitudes necessary for relationship development, maintenance, and repair.
 The acquisition of effective relationship skills and the communications styles that support them throughout various types of developmental stages and situations in modern life, will be emphasized.

 The philosophical, theoretical, and empirical issues of psychology of gender.
-Issues include gender differences, stereotypes, androgyny, sexuality, health issues, achievement motivation, gender stereotypes, and violence.
-Prerequisite: Psych SS1010.
+Issues include gender differences, stereotypes, androgyny, sexuality, health issues, achievement motivation, gender stereotypes, global women's issues, sexual orientation, issues for women with disabilities, and violence.
+Prerequisite: PSY SS1010.

 Biological basis of human & animal behavior, with emphasis upon sensory and nervous system processes underlying motivation, learning, perception, emotion, & abnormal behavior.
-Prerequisite: Psych SS1010.
+Prerequisite: PSY SS1010.

 Supervised participation in faculty research projects in various areas of psychology.
+Repeatable for a maximum of 4 hours.
 Written report required at end of semester; oral report assigned at discretion of faculty supervisor.
-Prerequisite: Psych 1010 and permission of the instructor.
+Prerequisite: PSY SS1010 and permission of the instructor.

 Consult the semester class schedule for the current offering under this number.
 The specific title and credit authorized will appear on the student transcript.
-Prerequisite: Psych SS1010.
+Prerequisite: PSY SS1010.

 Principles and theories of physiological, psychological, emotional, cognitive, personality and social child development and parent-child relations and developmental problems.